jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-basics/get-island-type.md

 ## Go to a new Island and Get its Type

+Here we call the transition directly instead of using Brobot's state navigation system.
+In Brobot 1.1.0, navigation between states is handled by `StateNavigator` (which provides the `openState()` methods), while `StateTransitions` manages the actual transition execution.
-Here we call the transition directly instead of using Brobot's state management system by calling StateTransitionsManagement.openState(ISLAND).
-Normally we would use the state management system, which takes care of everything related to transitions, including finding and traversing paths.
-In this case, the state management system would not do anything because the Island state is already active.
+Normally we would use the state navigation system through `StateNavigator.openState()`, which takes care of everything related to transitions, including finding and traversing paths.
+In this case, the state navigation system would not do anything because the Island state is already active.
 In this special situation, we want to perform the transition activities from the World state to the Island state even though the Island state is already present.
 The reason we want to do this is that this transition will take us to a different island.
 The Island state does not know whether the specific island has changed.
 It only recognizes that it is on an island.

 If the text we found on-screen contains any of these substrings, we return the corresponding island type.
 Otherwise, we return an